 Boundless will assemble your complete green card application package precisely how the government prefers it — including required divorce documents — and mail it to your doorstep with clear instructions.
 Learn more, or get started today.

 Who must submit their divorce papers?

-For each prior marriage, both the sponsoring spouse (the U.S. citizen or current green card holder) and the spouse seeking a green card must provide a photocopy of their final divorce decree or certified copy of it (with the issuing office’s seal or stamp).
+For each prior marriage, both the sponsoring spouse (the U.S. citizen or current green card holder) and the spouse seeking a green card must provide a photocopy or certified copy (with the issuing office’s seal or stamp) of their final divorce decree.
 You must also bring the original document or certified copy to your green card interview.

 What if I was previously married but wasn’t divorced from that spouse?